d0midigi/MITRE-ATT-CK-TTPs-Mapping-to-Active-Directory-AD-Attacks/README.md

 ### 6. Coerced Authentication & NTLM Relaying
 These techniques allow an individual to move laterally and escalate privileges without ever needing to crack a password or find a plaintext credential.
 ### Tactics, Technique and Procedures (TTPs):
-* **Adversary-in-the-Middle (AitM) (T1557.001)**: Adversary-in-the-Middle (AitM) is a specific cybersecurity sub-technique within the MITRE ATT&CK® framework where an attacker poisons themselves between a user and a legitimate network resource to intercept and manipulates authentication traffic.
-By exploiting weak network protocols (LLMNR, NBT-NS, mDNS), attackers are able to trick systems into sending authentication hashes to the attacker-controlled machine, which are then relayed to other services to gain unauthorized access.
+* **Adversary-in-the-Middle (AitM) (T1557.001)**: Adversary-in-the-Middle (AitM) is a specific cybersecurity sub-technique within the MITRE ATT&CK® framework where an individual poisons themselves between a user and a legitimate network resource to intercept and manipulates authentication traffic.
+By exploiting weak network protocols (LLMNR, NBT-NS, mDNS), individuals are able to trick systems into sending authentication hashes to the attacker-controlled machine, which are then relayed to other services to gain unauthorized access.
 * **Exploitation of Remote Services (T1210)**: This involves forcing a high-privileged machine (like a Domain Controller) to authenticate to you, then "relaying" that session to a target (like AD CS or a sensitive, mission-critical server).
 ### Primary Tools:
 * **PetitPotam/SpoolSample**: Coerces a machine account to authenticate via MS-EFSR or Print Spooler.